Neod0Matrix/pixiv-crawler/README.md

     If you frequently use the crawler to request resources from the server, then after some time the server may throw you 10060 error, just wait for a second and ok

+    If your test network environment has been dns-polluted, I suggest you fix your PC dns-server to a pure server
+    In China, such as 115.159.146.99 from https://aixyz.com/

     ira mode you need input that illuster id ,not image id crawler log image will rename to array number + image id,